 - The level of air pollution and construction around the home

-For your typical 1"-3" air filters, the OEM specs basically tell you to change them bi-monthly, which is really a great rule of thumb.
+For your typical 1"-3" air filters, the OEM specs basically tell you to change them every 30-60 days, which is really a great rule of thumb.
 But generalities may not be suitable for your specific needs.
-If you have to endure light to moderate allergies, you might require an upgraded air filter or change them even more often than OEM specifications.
-On the other hand, if you're in a remote area, own a seldom occupied home (like a vacation home) or an area with few automobiles and trucks, annual replacement of your air filter may be quite sufficient.
+If you have to tolerate light to moderate allergies, you may need to upgrade the air filter or change them even more often than OEM specifications.
+On the other hand, if you're in a less populated area, own a seldom occupied home (like a vacation home) or an area with few automobiles and trucks, annual replacement of your air filter may be quite sufficient.
 Why do we call out our beloved pets?
-They have a tendency to shed, which can clog your air filter quick.
-Clearly, the air filter is just doing its job by trapping pet hair and dander, but tremendously dirty filters can cause diminished HVAC performance.
+They have a tendency to shed, which can clog your air filter fast.
+Of course, the air filter is just doing its job by trapping pet hair and dander, but tremendously dirty filters can cause weak HVAC performance.

 - Vacation home or single occupant homes without pets or allergies: Change 6-12 months